Companion Dogs

 About the Brussels Griffon

-The Brussels Griffon is a small companion dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Brussels Griffon is best matched with experienced owners.
+The Brussels Griffon is a small companion dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Brussels Griffon is best matched with experienced owners.
 Typically standing 7 to 8 inches tall at the shoulder and weighing 7 to 12 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Companion Dogs group, the Brussels Griffon brings a distinct combination of traits that sets it apart.
 The Brussels Griffon is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Brussels Griffon loves being close to its people and forms strong bonds with every member of the household.